-Designing the Destination Choice Module
+2.4 Designing the Destination Choice Module

-Essentially, MATSim is based on random mutation.
-However, the huge number of available alternatives for all choice dimensions (and hence curse of dimensionality) makes the introduction of optimizing mechanisms indispensable, i.e., mechanisms that return a "good" rather than a random alternative from the set of available alternatives.
+Conceptually MATSim is based on random mutation.
+However, the huge number of available alternatives for all choice dimensions (and hence curse of dimensionality) makes the introduction of optimizing mechanisms indispensable, i.e. mechanisms that do not return a random alternative from the set of available alternatives but a "good" one.
+For route choice the A-Star Algorithm is applied, which finds the best route for an origin destination pair per iteration subject to constraints.
+For time choice, which has relatively few search dimensions, local search is applied, but optimal search improves performance (Meister et al., 2005).
+The huge number of potential destinations makes the need for optimizing mechanisms for the destination choice module obvious.

-30 Search Space and Search Method
+2.4.1 Search Space and Search Method